 Authentication mechanisms

-Zowe CLI accepts various methods, or mechanisms, of authentication when communicating with the mainframe, and the method that the CLI ultimately follows is based on the service it is communicating with.
+The method that the CLI ultimately follows is based on the service it is communicating with.

-However, some services can accept multiple methods of authentication.
+Some services can accept multiple methods of authentication.
 When multiple methods are provided (in a profile or command) for a service, the CLI follows an order of precedence to determine which method to apply.
 Extenders can modify this order for their plug-in.

 To learn the authentication methods used for different services and their order of precedence, refer to the following table.